On the optimal sets in P\'olya and Makai type inequalities: Introduction

 The aim of this paper is to prove quantitative results for the shape functionals in \eqref{eq:functionals}.\\

-The quantitative results for the functionals defined in \eqref{eq:functionals} substantially differ from the classical ones known in literature, due to the existence of an optimum.
-Indeed, for such cases, the quantitative analysis becomes more complex, as there is no optimal set to compare the minimizing sequence with.
-These kind of stability problems are treated, for instance, in \cite{ABF,ABF2,AMPS,FT2021,FMP,protter1981lower,VFNT2016}.\\ It will soon be clear that the reminder terms that we will add to the qualitative inequalities will not fully characterize the shape of the minimizing sequence, as in the classical case, but they will allow to give some important information and properties of such sequences.\\ Let $\Omega\in \mathbb R^n$ be any non-empty, open, bounded, convex set.
-In the rest of the paper, a central role will be played by the following two reminder terms
+The quantitative results for the functionals defined in \eqref{eq:functionals} differ substantially from the classical ones known in literature, due to the existence of an optimum.
+Indeed, for such cases, the quantitative analysis becomes more complex, as there is no optimal set to compare the minimising sequence with.

+Quantitative stability problems of this type have been investigated in the literature.
+For spectral functionals involving the gap between the first two eigenvalues, both in the Dirichlet and Neumann settings, we refer to the works \cite{ABF,ABF2}, where quantitative inequalities are established.
+Quantitative results for shape functionals related to the Cheeger constant have been obtained in \cite{FT2021,FMP}, where stability estimates are derived.

+A different but closely related approach is provided by quantitative versions of classical isoperimetric-type inequalities involving spectral quantities and torsional rigidity.
+In particular, in \cite{VFNT2016} the authors study a Pólya-type functional combining the first Dirichlet eigenvalue, the torsional rigidity, and the measure of the domain, obtaining quantitative lower bounds and stability results.

+It will soon be clear that the remainder terms that we will add to the qualitative inequalities will not fully characterize the shape of the minimizing sequence, as for instance for the isoperimetric inequality, but they will allow to give some information and properties of such sequences.